FreeDurok/Ransom-Radar/README.md

 Create a `.env` file in the project root with the following content:

 This allows you to keep sensitive information out of your codebase and manage configuration more securely.

+### 🤖 AI Module Configuration

+"""
+Configuration for AI model selection and API access.

+- `AI_ENABLED`: Enables or disables AI features.
+- `AI_MODEL`: Specifies the model to use for inference.
+You can choose from public models on Hugging Face Model Hub (e.g., "moonshotai/kimi-k2-instruct", "gpt-4", "deepseek/deepseek-r1-0528").
+- `API_KEY`: API key for authentication.
+By default, uses the Hugging Face token from the environment variable `HF_API_KEY`.
+- `API_URL`: Endpoint for model inference.
+Defaults to Hugging Face Novita Inference API.
+- `PROXY_URL`: Optional proxy URL, loaded from the environment variable `PROXY_URL`.

 ---